LLM4SCREENLIT: Recommendations on Assessing the Performance of Large Language Models for Screening Literature in Systematic Reviews: Discussion and Conclusions

 \subsection{Future research}

-This paper consolidates nine good practices (see~\Cref{sec:GoodPractices,sec:Subsequent_Good_Practices}) observed across the reviewed literature, demonstrates the pitfalls of accuracy-centric reporting under class imbalance, and proposes WMCC to integrate chance-correction with cost asymmetry, thereby turning fragmented results into operational guidance for SR screening, offering a coherent evaluation framework that supports more credible decisions.
+The LLM4SCREENLIT recommendations consolidate nine good practices (see~\Cref{sec:GoodPractices,sec:Subsequent_Good_Practices}) observed across the reviewed literature, demonstrate the pitfalls of accuracy-centric reporting under class imbalance, and propose WMCC to integrate chance-correction with cost asymmetry, thereby turning fragmented results into operational guidance for SR screening, offering a coherent evaluation framework that supports more credible decisions.
 In spite of this, further research should investigate the effectiveness of combining multiple good practices identified by us (P1-P9) with ones identified by other researchers to keep the evaluation framework as robust as possible.
+Also, retrospective studies of past SRs could include the use of additional human researchers performing the classification process to identify the actual performance of the current screening practice (i.e, two humans with disagreements resolved), as well as assessing the performance of using human-AI teams to generate classifications.
+See, for example, Cao et al.~\cite{cao-2024} who, although having data from several different completed SRs, based their study of prompt engineering method around samples from the different SR datasets and employed four human researchers to perform classifications on the samples to provide a rigorous assessment of both human and AI tool performance.